 To effectively safeguard Society property and equipment, a key control system shall be instituted.
-The Society utilizes two primary ways to gain access to its facility: a physical key system for current elected members of the Board of Directors and digital key code access for project managers and select volunteers.
-Our physical lock system utilizes the Primus system of keys specifically registered to the Fort Wayne Railroad Society.
+Our lock system utilizes the Primus system of keys specifically registered to the Fort Wayne Railroad Society.

 Additional keys may only be procured from Rodocker Security World, 6203 Fairfield Avenue, Fort Wayne, IN by a Society officer who has a current signature card on file with that company.

 Keys shall be serial numbered and the Society secretary shall keep an accurate record of key issue.
-All current elected members of the Board of Directors are authorized to possess a Society master key.
-Digital key code access may be granted and revoked by the Board of Directors and is subject to periodic review and code changes.

-Physical keys or key code access may be issued to others who have been approved by the Board of Directors.
+The following FWRHS personnel are authorized to possess a Society master key.
+All current elected members of the Board of Directors.
+Keys may be issued to others who have been approved by the Board of Directors.
 These authorizations shall only be made in order to serve the best interests of FWRHS.